Call for proposals for mirror doctoral contracts 2026

 The IDIL graduate program is funding six mirror doctoral projects for the 2026 academic year, representing a total of 12 doctoral contracts over a period of three years.

-In short, a mirrored doctoral project is :
+In summary, a mirror doctoral project is:

 financing

-IDIL funding covers the gross salary of doctoral researchers, including payroll charges, as well as environmental costs of €5k per year for the host laboratory (i.e. a cost of €15k over 3 years per doctoral student).
+IDIL funding covers the gross salary of doctoral researchers, including payroll taxes, as well as environmental costs of up to €5,000 per year for the host laboratory (i.e., a cost of €15,000 over three years per doctoral student).

 Note: The average salary for a doctoral student is approximately €1,700 net per month.